pretzer25/h-/README.md

 ##### Open the ZIP folder in Visual Studio code (optional).

 ##### Navigate to the ``` index.html ``` file inside our static folder in Chrome; it will natively be running on an ``` about:blank ``` server by default.

+### DO NOT PAY ATTENTION TO THIS FILE!!!
+The whole branch interstellar-integer is moving to a new repo!!!